Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 }
 ```

-This looked like a very quick game over for Zinio.
-This function tells us that
+This looked like it would be a very quick game over for Zinio.
+This
-the PDF password is encrypted with
+function tells us that the PDF password is encrypted with
 [AES-CBC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation)
 using the 128-bit key derived from parameters called *deviceId* and *uuid*
 (initialization vector is passed via *cipher* parameter).
 But where are
 all these parameters coming from? *GetPdfPassword* is called only from
 *IssueDataHelper.DecryptPdfPassword*, and *DecryptPdfPassword* is called
 only from *ZinioReaderWin8.Services.IssueDataHelper.ParsePackingList*.
-*ParsePackingList* looked very promising.
-Here is the important part:
+Here are the most important lines of the *ParsePackingList* function:

 ```csharp
 IEnumerable<XElement> source = xmlTree.Descendants("trackingCode");